imperva/dsfkit/README.md

 eDSF Kit enables you to deploy the full suite of the DSF sub-products - DSF Hub & Agentless Gateway (formerly Sonar), DAM (Data Activity Monitoring) MX and Agent Gateway and DRA (Data Risk Analytics) Admin and Analytics.

-Currently, eDSF Kit supports deployments on AWS cloud.
+Currently, eDSF Kit supports deployments on AWS and Azure cloud providers.
 In the near future, it will support other major public clouds, on-premises (vSphere) and hybrid environments.

 ## eDSF Kit Upgrade